View related news articles

-The case of Ilott v Mitson continues to send shockwaves through the private client community.
 The original stage of this case was a claim by Heather Ilott against the estate of her late mother, Melita Jackson.
 Mrs Ilott won her claim and was awarded £50,000 from her mother’s estate, about 10% of its total value.
 Because she was on benefits, the award had the effect of stopping her benefits until she had used up the money.
 She therefore went back to court to request that the award be increased to such sum as would enable her to buy a property, this not having an effect on her benefits.
 She was refused at her first attempt but the Court of Appeal has just ruled that the award should be increased to £164,000 so that she can buy the housing association home she and her family live in.

 The background to this area is as follows.
 It is a cherished principle of English law that a person should be able to leave his or her estate as they please; we do not have the strict rules ordained by the Napoleonic Code.
 However, there is no doubt that sometimes people do not make the Wills they should and the Inheritance (Provision for Family and Dependants) Act 1975 (“IPFDA”) was brought in to deal with these cases.

 The categories of persons who may bring a claim against an estate under the IPFDA are, in brief, a spouse; someone the deceased has been living with as a spouse; a child; a person treated by the deceased as a child; and a person who the deceased has been maintaining financially.
 A spouse’s entitlement is, essentially, to what they would have got on divorce; the other claimants are entitled to what they need for their maintenance.
 This means that an adult child who is able to support themselves financially would not be successful in any claim.
 Over the years this hardened into the view that an adult child, unless they were disabled, could not bring a claim under the IPFDA.